-Whether sweeping a carpet or busy in a factory for the vast majority, a robot is a construct of the future.
-However, in the cut-throat world occupied by hoteliers, it seems as though that future is now.
+In the hotel industry, sometimes it feels like the future is now.
 Why?
-Many of the leading brands are adopting robot technology to improve the guest experience.
+Many of the leading hotel brands have started using robots to improve the guest experience.
 In fact, a few have been testing it for some time.
-And that has led to the dawn of the robot bellman, butler, and concierge.
+And that has led to the dawn of the robot bellman, the robot butler, and the robot hotel concierge.

-How?
-Robots have the potential to not only free up the time of human staff but also assist in the personalization of a guests stay.
-In fact, there use is almost limitless, with just imagination, and cost being limiting factors.
+Robots can free up the time of human staff and help personalize a guest’s stay.
+In fact, their use is almost limitless — with just imagination and cost being limiting factors.

-If called upon, Dash makes its way through the hotel, using a unique Wi-Fi connection it can call the lift.
-And to the surprise of many a guest, phones to announce it has arrived.
-It can even, monitor its own power usage, and return to its charging point when needed.
+Another early adopter of robot tech was the Crowne Plaza at its San Jose Silicon Valley location.
+The robot, called Dash, is all about delivering snacks, toiletries, and other hotel amenities.
+When called, Dash makes its way through the hotel, using a unique Wi-Fi connection.
+And to the surprise of many a guest, it then makes a phone call to announce its arrival.
+It can even monitor its own power usage and return to its charging point when needed.

-Yobot, a customized ABB IRB 6640 industrial robot, can handle around 300-items of luggage a day.
-In doing so, it enables guests to quickly check-in, and have as limited contact with others as they desire.
-However, the real purpose of this tech is to free up staff, for other duties, saving time, and money.
+Yotel’s hotel robots aren’t like their competitors.
+The robot in its New York hotel — fondly called Yobot — automatically collects and elvers guests’ luggage.
+Yobot can handle around 300-items of luggage a day.
+In doing so, it lets guests quickly check-in, and have as limited contact with others as they desire.
+However, the real purpose of this tech is to free up staff for other duties — saving time and money.

 Did we leave any hotel brands off the list who are using robot technology?
 Let us know in the comments or join us on Facebook!